tomasqagz/tst/README.md

 # tst
 js excel show

-I included a excel file so you can test the program.
+I included an excel file so you can test the program.